VI4IO/fake-gpudirect-cufile/README.md

 ## Build instructions

-You need to obtain the cufile.h header from NVIDIA and place it into the include directory.
+You need to obtain the cufile.h header from NVIDIA and place it into the include directory; this provides the best compiler checks and at the same time prevents any legal issue as the header file is copyright protected.
 The required CUDA functions are implemented as fake.

 ## Status